 There are simple and tasty ingredients that can be added to meals and snacks to help with weight gain.
 Here are some ideas:

-- Add butter or trans-fat free margarine (e.g., Smart Balance®) to food.
+- Add butter or oil to food.
 For example, at breakfast, spread a generous amount of butter or margarine on bagels, toast, English muffins, or an egg sandwich.
 At lunch and dinner, use butter/margarine when cooking.
-Top warm veggies with a couple teaspoons of butter; it will melt right in and hardly be noticed.
+Top warm veggies with a couple teaspoons of butter or olive oil; it will blend right in and won’t change the flavor too much.

-- Use whole fat dairy products such as whole milk; and cheese, cottage cheese and yogurt made with whole milk instead of skim.
-For example, suggest that your teen put whole milk on her cereal or oatmeal at breakfast.
-At lunch, suggest using regular, full-fat cheese (cheddar, American, Swiss) in an omelet or on a sandwich or burger.
+- Use whole fat dairy products such as whole milk, full fat or regular cheese and yogurt, instead of skim, reduced fat, or low fat dairy products.
+For example, suggest that your teen put whole milk on his or her cereal or oatmeal at breakfast.
+At lunch, suggest using regular, full-fat cheese in an omelet or on a sandwich or burger.
+As a snack suggest a whole milk yogurt with granola and almonds.
 For dinner, try melting cheese or adding a scoop of sour cream to baked potatoes, or sprinkling parmesan cheese on veggies or any entrée.
 Remember to offer a glass of whole milk with each meal.
 And encourage your teen to enjoy a generous scoop of regular ice-cream instead of low-fat or frozen yogurt as a treat.

-- Modify Cooking: Use heart healthy oils such as olive oil or canola oil, and add nuts when preparing and cooking food.
+- Modify Cooking: Use heart healthy oils such as olive oil or canola oil, and add nuts or nut butters when preparing and cooking food.
 Experiment by adding almonds, walnuts or cashews to salads or a stir-fry, trail mix, or cottage cheese.
-Try all-natural peanut butter on celery, crackers, or encourage a peanut butter and jelly sandwich as a wholesome snack.
+Try all-natural peanut butter on celery, crackers, or in a peanut butter and jelly sandwich as a wholesome snack.

 - Maximize Portions: You may also wonder how much food to offer your teen at meals and snacks.
-Paying attention to portions is a great idea for weight gain.
-First, think about how much your teen eats for most of her meals and snacks.
-Slowly try to increase the overall volume of the food at each meal, starting with one meal.
+Paying attention to portions can be helpful for weight gain.
+First, think about how much your teen eats for most of his or her meals and snacks.
+Slowly try to increase the overall volume of food at each meal, starting with one meal.
 For example, try adding one food item to your teen’s typical breakfast.
-Add some fruit to cereal with whole milk.
-Then try increasing the amount of cereal.
-Try granola or any other calorie-rich cereal instead of lighter cereals such as Rice Krispies or Special K®.
 Once portions have increased over a few days at breakfast, focus on adding to dinner or lunch.
 Do the same with snacks.
-For example, instead of two small cookies with milk, offer 3 or 4 small cookies with a glass of whole milk.
+For example, instead of two small cookies, offer 3 or 4 small cookies with a glass of whole milk.

 How quickly should my teen gain weight?